 Storytelling is a way for your business to connect with customers.
-You can use your storytelling skills to tell personal stories and this can help to show why your business has values.
+You can use your storytelling skills to tell personal stories and this can help to show why your business has value.
 Your storytelling skills can be considered your company’s greatest asset from a marketing perspective.
 If you want to improve your storytelling skills, then you should keep reading.

 Storytelling Should Be Personal and Authentic

 Ideally, your storytelling should be personal and authentic.
 You want the stories that you’re telling to have an actual impact.
 If you use stories that are very personal, then you will have an easier time getting people to connect with the stories that you’re telling.
 Show your customers something unique and think about how your story might be able to resonate with people.